Complex abstract Wiener spaces: Proofs

+We make use of the following lemma, which is stated slightly more generally than strictly necessary for our purposes.

 \begin{lemma} Let $B$ be a complex Banach space and $H \sub B$ a complex Hilbert space.
-Assume that there exists an isometric real structure on $B$ such that its restriction to $H$ is an isometric real structure on $H$.
+Assume that there exists a bounded real structure on $B$ such that its restriction to $H$ is an isometric real structure on $H$.
 Then $H \sub B$ algebraically, densely, and topologically if and only if $\hr \sub \br$ algebraically, densely, and topologically. \end{lemma}

 \begin{proof} Suppose first that $H \sub B$ algebraically, densely, and topologically.
 As the projection $\Re$ is real linear and $\hr = \br \cap H$, we see that $\hr$ is a real linear subspace of $\br$.
 For density, notice that for any sequence $(z_n)_{n \in \N} \sub H$ approximating some $x \in \br \sub B$ it follows by continuity of the real projection $\Re$ that $(\Re(z_n))_{n \in \N} \sub \hr$ converges in $\br$ to $x$.
 Finally, $\hr \sub \br$ topologically because $\hr$ and $\br$ inherit the $H$- and $B$-norms, respectively.